2023 Enrolment for Cromwell College

-There are limited places available for 2022, for fully-catered students at Cromwell College, for students intending to study at any Brisbane university.
-Any new applications for 2022 will be waitlisted.
+Places are now available for 2023, for fully-catered students at Cromwell College, for students intending to study at any Brisbane university.
 The college currently has students studying at UQ, QUT, GU, and ACU.
 Prospective applicants should read the following information carefully.

 The number of places available to new students each year depends upon the number of departing students from the year before, as the College is always full.
 Most students find Cromwell College life very rewarding and stay three or more years.